illuzka/kuber-blue-green-changer/README.md

-# Script changes labels/image values in yaml files.
+# Script to change values in yaml files.
 #
 ### Usage:
 ###### python3 blue-green-changer.py -f [list of yaml files to amend] -i [new_docker_image] -v [version label key --default is 'role']